-The Goergen Institute for Data Science is currently seeking proposals for the following funding opportunities.
+The Goergen Institute for Data Science (GIDS) is currently seeking proposals for the 2022-2023 GIDS seed funding program.
+Proposals must be submitted by 5 p.m.
+(ET) on Wednesday, June 15, 2022.

-The Goergen Institute for Data Science (GIDS) invites proposals for seed grants in data science.
-The GIDS seed funding program aims to support collaborative research efforts toward attracting major external funding, with a particular focus on work aligned with at least one of the following research priorities in data science:
+The Goergen Institute for Data Science (GIDS) seed funding program aims to support collaborative research efforts toward attracting major external funding, with a particular focus on work aligned with at least one of the following research priorities in data science:

 - Foundations of machine learning and artificial intelligence (AI)